rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 In order to produce any result, an algorithm must execute certain operations, which it can only do while entering or exiting a node.
-Because of that, an algorithm in the context of this discussion implements an event-driven process.
+Because of that, an algorithm, in the context of this discussion, represents an event-driven process.

 Note that each enter and exit event is atomic.
 That is, nodes will neither be entered nor exited while another node is still in the process of being entered